Jwan622/FlyAwayFromHere/README.md

 # FlyAwayFromHere

 Fly Away From Here is an app that helps users find cheap domestic and international flights.
 A user can specify a destination city, an origin city, a max price, and travel dates and the application will help users find cheap flights while adhering to the user's preferences.
-However, the big use-case for the app is the "big red button" which generates flight ideas and ticket prices that are under $500 from the user's origin city.
+However, the big use*case for the app is the "big red button" which generates flight ideas and ticket prices that are under $500 from the user's origin city.
 It takes away the pain of trip planning.

 ### Getting Started
 To get the app running locally or run the test suite: